This website has been designed to navigate using word search.

 Snow and Ice Control

-This page was last reviewed on December 17, 2024.
+This page was last reviewed on December 17, 2025.

 Safety Around Snow Removal Equipment

-Please be patient, stay at least 15m away and do not tailgate.
 Please remind children to keep their distance from equipment and not to play or tunnel in snowbanks.

 Priority Snow Clearing Routes

-1. Arterial Roads: The Village’s first priority is to clear snow from Cumberland Road/Fourth Street and Dunsmuir Avenue /Royston Road arterial routes to provide emergency access in and out of the Village.
+1. Arterial Roads: The Village’s first priority is to clear snow from Cumberland Road, Fourth Street and Dunsmuir Avenue /Royston Road arterial routes to provide emergency access in and out of the Village.

 2. Collector Roads and Bus Routes: Crews will then tackle secondary routes to allow limited movement within the Village: portions of Egremont Road, First Street, and Ulverston Road (to the school), Kendal Avenue, Solport Street, Seventh Street, Bruce Street, Union Road, and Comox Lake Road.